DaveMielke/NBP/b2g/doc/UserInterface/Overview/dialogs.rst

 * `Ways to Learn`_
 * `Shortcuts to Useful Android Screens`_

 Each line of the dialog shows one of the available actions.
-It contains the name of the action, followed by the key combination that would invoke it when not within the chooser.
+It contains the name of the action, the key combination that invokes it (when not within the chooser), and a summary of what it does.
-To invoke it from within the chooser, press Center.
+Press Center to invoke it from within the chooser.
-To leave the chooser without invoking an action, press Enter.
+Press Enter to leave the chooser without invoking an action.